GaryChenMesser/os_project1_2018/report.md

 rather than `<linux/time.h>`.

 Since the version 3.17, the function has moved.
-There is no issue on the Internet, so we did a good job, opening a quesion on Stackover Flow. :)
+There is no discussion on the Internet, so we did a good job, opening a quesion on Stackover Flow. :)